Joel-Seba-Clitues-official/WebServer-Terraform-Docker/README.md

 ##  Expected Output:

- After deployment, visiting http://<EC2-PUBLIC-IP> in a browser will display: "Welcome to Nginx!"
-(Default Nginx Page).
+ After deployment, visiting http://<EC2-PUBLIC-IP> in a browser will display the default NGINX welcome page with the message: "Hello from My Terraform Nginx Server!".

 ## Conclusion: